Episode 330

 You will.

-I mean, as young an age you are, chances are you'll probably come out of prison a young woman yet and get to remake the rest of your life for the better, I hope.
+I mean, as young the age you are, chances are you'll probably come out of prison a young woman yet and get to remake the rest of your life for the better, I hope.

 But Caitlin will never have that opportunity.
 The murder of Caitlin Root wasn't the result of a sudden outburst or tragic misunderstanding.